stemagy162/Pico-PIO-Quadrature-Encoder/README.md

 # Pico PIO Quadrature Encoder (Arduino)

-A high-performance, zero-CPU-overhead quadrature encoder library for the Raspberry Pi Pico (RP2040/RP2350) using the hardware PIO (Programmable I/O) subsystem.
+A high-performance, zero-CPU-overhead quadrature encoder library for the Raspberry Pi Pico (RP2040) using the hardware PIO (Programmable I/O) subsystem.

 This library wraps complex PIO register operations into a dead-simple Arduino class with built-in safety guards, making it perfect for both rock-solid industrial robotics and educational use.

+⚠️ Work In Progress (WIP): This repository is currently under active development.
+The code is incomplete and subject to major changes.
+Stay tuned!
+The roadmap is listed in TODO.md.
+Feel free to take a look and submit suggestions in the Issues!
+Also, I don't have an RP2350 yet, but I want to support its PIO eventually!

 ## Features